-Entries tagged with 'Spot of Tea'
+'Spot of Tea' on Serious Eats

 This smooth and earthy Chinese tea has buttery flavors and hints of cocoa—it's mouthfilling, satisfying, and stands up well to multiple infusions.
 The first comes out lush and soft, the second deeper, wrapped in dark-caramel flavors, with a bit more malty grassiness coming out in subsequent steepings, though by the fifth and sixth it circles around, growing velvety and fruity.
 This tea just keeps going.
 Brewed in a gaiwan, it's light on the tannins—a delicate black tea but not a wimp.

 I tend to associate jasmine tea with the warm cups poured at local Chinese restaurants—those teas tend to be delicate and floral, not big or bold in flavor.
 But the Jasmine Pu-erh tea from Numi Organic Tea is quite a robust cup, bringing together savory black Pu-erh with green tea and jasmine flowers.
 The tea is earthy enough to keep the perfume from taking over.
 Though Pu-erh purists might wince to see these blended teas, most of the combinations make for very tasty infusions.